truecrunchyfrog/ian/README.md

 ![ian logo](assets/logo-small.svg "ian")
 # ian

-(gregor)ian is a UNIX-oriented, file-based, raw, calendar system CLIent and server. ian was designed to quickly manipulate and manage personal and professional calendars.
+(gregor)ian is a UNIX-oriented and file-based calendar system CLIent and server.
-A server allows you to centralize your events, instead of using your pocket calendar for that.
+Its purpose is versatile and organized calendar manipulation and management.
+A server is a replacement for proprietary and opaque SaaS applications (e.g. Google Calendar).

 Events are stored in a (preferably version controlled) directory, with subdirectories for each calendar.
 Each event is its own TOML file, which makes manual event manipulation easy.

 This project strives for [iCalendar RFC 5545](https://datatracker.ietf.org/doc/html/rfc5545) compatability.

-ian supports both interactive CalDAV calendars and simple read-only iCalendar calendars.
+Both CalDAV and static iCalendar calendars are supported.

 Synchronization is done via configuring command hooks.